Sage/carbon/docs/tutorials/carbon-rails/hello-world.md

 ### Custom App Styling

-At the moment our view span the entire width of our page.
-Lets add some css to the app id so that the width is defined and the content is centered.
+At the moment our view spans the entire width of our page.
+Let's add some css to the app id so that the width is defined and the content is centered.

 Within our view's `package.json` file we want to add a stylesheet file that will be included with the User component.